FIFA 17: Chelsea Career Mode Guide

 Chelsea lined up with a 4-2-3-1 formation last year, and you could go with same, with the more defensive minded N’Golo Kante providing more protection than Cesc Fabregas.
-However, you should be looking at a 4-3-3, with the burly Nemanja Matic the midfield anchor.
+However, you should look at a 4-3-3, with the burly Nemanja Matic the midfield anchor.

-At centre-back, you could choose to play the more agile Gary Cahill instead of captain John Terry, but a Chelsea side without Terry just seems wrong.
+At centre back, you could choose to play the more agile Gary Cahill instead of captain John Terry, although a Chelsea side without Terry just seems wrong.